balez/generic/index.md

     allows to use many flavours of generic programming, and adapt other libraries (examples include Haskell Scrap your boiler plate, LIGD, Instant-Generics, RepLib).
-The type representations are called generic views, there is a default one, which is low level and is automatically derived using the ppx.
+The type representations are called generic views, there is a default one, `Generic_core_desc` which is low level and is automatically derived using the `reify` ppx.

--   *Automatic* derivation of the boilerplate for reifying types, using the ppx.
+-   *Automatic* derivation of the boilerplate for reifying types, using the `reify` ppx.

 -   *Ad-hoc polymorphism* and overloading through type-indexed functions.
 Implemented as extensible functions over the extensible